tldr-pages/tldr/pages/linux/flash.md

 `flash -v`

-- Get information about the flashcard system:
+- Display information about the flashcard system:

 `flash -i`